 2. Start Slow – Don’t Try To Break Any World Records

-When you have massive weight to lose and are hurting all of the time, it’s going to take some time to get you moving forward again.
+When you have massive weight to lose and are hurting all of the time, it will take some time to get you moving forward again.

-This could mean starting with something as simple was walking outside for 20-30 minutes each day on your lunch break.
+This could mean starting with something as simple as walking outside for 20-30 minutes daily on your lunch break.

-Try to walk on grass or dirt though and avoid walking on concrete if at all possible and don’t overdo it.
-Concrete is awful on your joints when you’re healthy, let alone when you’re carrying an extra 50-150 pounds around.
+Try to walk on grass or dirt, avoid walking on concrete if possible, and don’t overdo it.
+Concrete is awful on your joints when you’re healthy, not when carrying an extra 50-150 pounds around.

 3. Get A Structured Training Program

-Having a well designed, progressive training program is a must and will help you lose the fat you have so you’re carrying less weight around, develop stronger muscles so you have an easier time carrying the weight you do have and increase your metabolism so you can keep the fat off for the rest of your life.
+A well-designed, progressive training program must help you lose fat carry less weight, and develop stronger muscles.
+Hence, you have an easier time carrying your weight and increasing your metabolism so you can keep the fat off for the rest of your life.

-As they say, “There are a lot of ways to skin a cat” and that’s true here too.
+They say, “There are many ways to skin a cat,” which is true here too.
 But there’s also the best way – my way.

 My clients do a combination of strength training and metabolic training.
-Typically with 2 dedicated strength training and 1-2 dedicated metabolic training (i.e. “cardio”) days.
+Typically with two dedicated strength training and 1-2 dedicated metabolic training (i.e., “cardio”) days.
 The rest of their week is filled with just staying active with some light, fun activity they enjoy.